guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise2/README.md

 ## Exercise

 1. Replace the source of the local modules with a source path for the module in GitHub.
-Also, reference version v1.0.0 of the module.
+Also, reference version v1.0.0 of each module.

    GitHub versions of the modules can be found at: